 Do you go live in a Facebook Group regularly?

-If so, there are a couple of different ways you can repurpose those recordings.
+If so, there are a couple of different ways you can repurpose your Facebook lives.
 In fact, not only can you repurpose them, but you can turn them into evergreen content.
 Evergreen = no expiration date.

 Spoiler alert!
 Today, your big takeaway is to realize that you can always repurpose your content.
 Check out my example:

-Que jaw-drop. 😱 As you can see from this graphic, you can repurpose your Facebook Live videos into evergreen content for Pinterest, YouTube, and Blog Posts.
+Cue jaw-drop. 😱 As you can see from this graphic, you can repurpose your Facebook Lives into evergreen content for Pinterest, YouTube, and blog posts.
 You can even use them for emails to your list!
 Let’s dive a little deeper.